 Heartwarming in Hindsight: Teen Lawrence says that he's never going to get married because he's gay.
 Although he never does get married within the strip time, homosexual marriage was legalized in Canada in 2005.

 Informed Wrongness: Elly's self-absorption, both parents' inability to think of April as anything but the naive baby of the family, and just occasionally the reality of the strip itself all conspired to make sure April was always wrong; if it couldn't make her wrong on factual counts, then it would make sure she was at least a wicked child for insisting upon the facts instead of blindly rolling over and taking the blame.

-Misaimed Fandom: Therese, Anthony's wife, is described as being jealous to the point of paranoia regarding Anthony's contact with Liz.
-Unfortunately, since the comic actually shows her as being right about this (and Anthony was hated by a lot of fans anyways), a lot of the readers had sympathy for her and not her husband.
+Misaimed Fandom: Thérèse, Anthony's wife, is described as being jealous to the point of paranoia regarding Anthony's contact with Liz.
+Unfortunately, since the comic actually shows her as being right to be jealous (and Anthony was hated by a lot of fans anyways), a lot of the readers had sympathy for her and not her husband.
 Even when the comic ended, despite numerous attempts by the strip to make her more and more nasty, most still felt she was unfairly persecuted.

 Grandpa Jim's And I Must Scream after his second stroke.
 Imagine being perfectly fine mentally, but completely unable to communicate this with anyone, and watching them gleefully interpret all your attempts at telling them how you feel however they please...
 "Boxcar!" indeed.